henry232323/RPGBot/README.md

 >**Usage:** `rp!`

 #### loadstarwars
->**Description:** This command will pre-load all D&D items and make them available to give Requires Bot Moderator or Bot Admin
+>**Description:** This command will pre-load all Star Wars items and make them available to give Requires Bot Moderator or Bot Admin

 >**Usage:** `rp!`